McKinley & Associates Office / Charleston, WV

 a team approach to achieve the desired goals.
 McKinley has LEED

-Accredited Professionals on staff along with our skilled architectural/engineering
+Accredited Professionals specializing in Building Design and Construction on staff along with our skilled architectural/engineering

 team to efficiently and cost effectively achieve certification under

 this standard or we can guide you through the process in order to

 develop sustainability goals specific to your project.

 Hilltop Elementary School is one of our many projects that we designed using energy efficient and sustainable design approaches.
 It was not until after construction had commenced that the Owner decided to submit for LEED Certification.
 This required a great deal of coordination with the architects, engineers, subcontractors and suppliers.
 Since we incorporated good sustainable design practices from the beginning, this allowed for an easy transition, and for the project to be successfully completed.
 This became the first LEED Certified school in West Virginia.

 Thomas R. Worlledge, AIA, LEED AP BD+C has been a member of the USGBC